Prabhu-Mx/Weapon_Detection/README.md

 # Train the model

-I found the below link is really useful and easy to train yolov3 model on google colab with free GPU.I have trained the model with 500 images and tested with 100 images. https://medium.com/@quangnhatnguyenle/how-to-train-yolov3-on-google-colab-to-detect-custom-objects-e-g-gun-detection-d3a1ee43eda1
+I found the below link is really useful and easy to train yolov3 model on google colab with free GPU.Please go through this post if you want to make a any custom object detector.

+https://medium.com/@quangnhatnguyenle/how-to-train-yolov3-on-google-colab-to-detect-custom-objects-e-g-gun-detection-d3a1ee43eda1

-As of now this model accuracy is 70%-80%.
-Currently I am working on in train the model with 3000+ images,to get more accurate result.The same will be uploaded here once its ready.
+As of now this model accuracy is 75%-80%.
+Currently I'm planning to train the model with 5000+ images,to get more accurate result.The same will be uploaded here once its done..

 weights and cfg files can be downloaded from below link.